gonum/gonum/README.md

 Binding to a C implementation of the cblas interface (e.g. ATLAS, OpenBLAS, Intel MKL)

-The recommended (free) option for good performance on both linux and darwin is OpenBLAS.
+The recommended (free) option for good performance on both Linux and Darwin is OpenBLAS.

 ### blas/dbw

-Wrapper for an implementation of the double precision real (i.e. `float64`) part of the blas API
+Wrapper for an implementation of the double precision real (i.e., `float64`) part of the blas API

 You have to register an implementation before you can use the BLAS functions: